-Cyber Monday deals have arrived, and the best sales today are on TVs.
-From OLED to QLED, from 32-inches to 85-inches and beyond, we’ve scoured the web and found the best Cyber Monday TV deals online from top brands like Samsung and LG.
+The day itself may be over, but there are still some Cyber Week deals you can grab at the last minute, including deals on a new TV.
+From OLED to QLED, from 32-inches to 85-inches and beyond, we’ve scoured the web and found the best Cyber Week TV deals still available from top brands like Samsung and LG.
 You can shop by brand by clicking on the links below:

 Shop sales by brand:

-To make sure you get the most bang for your buck this Cyber Monday, our experts are mulling over the best offers, strainer in hand, in search of a diamond in the rough.
-What we’re left with is a list of the best Cyber Monday TV sales you can trust, including everything from HDTVs and 4K TVs to top-of-the-line 8K TVs.
+To make sure you get the most bang for your buck, our experts are mulling over the best offers, strainer in hand, in search of a diamond in the rough.
+What we’re left with is a list of the best Cyber Week TV sales you can trust, including everything from HDTVs and 4K TVs to top-of-the-line 8K TVs.
 There’s something for everyone, and all of them are at their lowest price of the year.

 - — $398, was $450